seandinwiddie/sdin.dev/outreach/research/webconsulting-com/client_research.md

 ## Fit Assessment
 *   **Decision-Making Authority:** ✅ As CEO & Founder, Alejandro has complete authority over technology investments and strategic direction
-*   **Revenue/Size Match:** ⚠️ Needs verification, but web consultancies often fall below the $5M-$100M target range unless they have scaled significantly
+*   **Revenue/Size Match:** ⚠️ Small business with team of 5-6 people, likely below the $5M-$100M revenue target range
 *   **Industry Alignment:** ✅ Strong alignment - web consulting involves process-heavy workflows, client management, and project delivery where automation can create significant efficiency
 *   **Technical Sophistication:** ✅ Likely high - web consultancies understand technology value and ROI
-*   **Value Proposition Match:** ⚠️ Depends on team size and current inefficiencies - need to verify if $50K+ monthly savings is achievable given their scale
+*   **Value Proposition Match:** ⚠️ May be difficult to achieve $50K+ monthly savings for a company of this size
-*   **Overall Fit:** ⭐⭐⭐☆☆ (3/5) - Potentially good fit but needs verification on size and scale of operations
+*   **Overall Fit:** ⭐⭐☆☆☆ (2/5) - Smaller than ideal target company, but good domain expertise alignment and potential for collaboration

 ## Outreach Strategy
 *   **Approach:** Peer-to-peer professional with focus on specific technical challenges